Concord 101

 Classes are interactive with opportunities to ask questions and provide feedback.

-Participants will tour city facilities, view equipment used by various departments, and get a first-hand look at what it takes to run city services such as transportation, electric, water, police, fire, parks and recreation, and much more.
+Participants will tour city facilities, view equipment used by various departments, and get a firsthand look at what it takes to run city services such as transportation, electric, water, police, fire, parks and recreation, and much more.

 In addition, community partners will be on board to give a behind-the-scenes look at what makes Concord one of the best places to live, work, and play.